jasminegracelee/mobi-research-group/content/home/welcome.md

   text_color_light: true
 ---

-The Montreal Bilingual Brain Initiative (MOBI) is a team grant funded by the Fonds de recherche société et culture du Québec (FRQSC).
+# The Montreal Bilingual Brain Initiative (MOBI) is a team grant funded by the Fonds de recherche société et culture du Québec (FRQSC).
 Research conducted through the team grant centres around four axes:
-## Heading 2

 1. Acquisition Context and its Relation to Multilingual Performance
 2. Cognitive & Interpersonal Advantages of Multilingualism Across the Lifespan
 3. Multilingualism and Social Interactions